 Qualifications and Requirements

-The ideal intern should have an interest in the arts or arts administration and be pursuing a major or minor in a related field.
-Additionally, the ideal intern has strong computer, writing, and communication skills and is self-motivated, enthusiastic, organized, and detail-oriented with knowledge and experience in Microsoft Office, Adobe Creative Suite, and a variety of social media platforms.
+The ideal intern should have an interest in the arts, education, nonprofit administration, or arts administration and be pursuing a major or minor in a related field.
+Additionally, the ideal intern is self-motivated, enthusiastic, organized, and detail-oriented with knowledge and experience in Microsoft Office, Adobe Creative Suite, and a variety of social media platforms.

 How to Apply

 Applicants should email a cover letter and resume to firstname.lastname@example.org.
-Please write Summer Artistic Administration & Production Intern in the subject line.
+Please write Summer Education & Community Engagement Internship Application in the subject line.
 No phone calls.
 Please state if you are applying to more than one internship in the application email.

 © 2018 - Houston Arts Alliance.
 All Rights Reserved.